Gwrych Castle: Early history of the site

-Gwyrch (originally spelt 'Y Gwrŷch' meaning "The hedge") occupies an ancient site.
+Gwrych (originally spelt 'Y Gwrŷch' meaning "The hedge") occupies an ancient site.
 The earliest description is recorded in an early 16th century deed:

-Indenture of demise, 20 April, 27 Henry VIII (1536), by Owen ap Gruffith ap Jevaun ap Gruffith (Owen son of Gruffydd son of Ieuan son of Gruffydd), to Gruffith ap Jevaun ap Gruffith (Gruffydd son of Ieuan son of Gruffydd), for the term of his life, of two parcels of land, in the town of Abergelle (Abergele), in the comote of Isulat (Isaled hundred), within the lordship of Dembych (Dinbych), the one in a place called 'y gwrych,' between the highway from Abergele to Conwey (Conwy) and the common pasture, &c. and the second in place called 'y morva,' (Y Morfa) next land of the heirs of Roger Mylton, &c.; rent, 2d. to the said Owen and to the king 2s.
+Indenture of demise, 20 April, 27 Henry VIII [1536], by Owen ap Gruffith ap Jevaun ap Gruffith [Owen son of Gruffydd son of Ieuan son of Gruffydd], to Gruffith ap Jevaun ap Gruffith [Gruffydd son of Ieuan son of Gruffydd], for the term of his life, of two parcels of land, in the town of Abergelle (Abergele), in the comote of Isulat [Isaled hundred], within the lordship of Dembych (Dinbych), the one in a place called 'y gwrych', between the highway from Abergele to Conwey (Conwy) and the common pasture, &c. and the second in place called 'y morva', [Y Morfa, the sea-marsh] next land of the heirs of Roger Mylton, &c.; rent, 2d. to the said Owen and to the king 2s.
 9d.

 The Lloyds (Llwyds) of Plas yn y Gwrych were the ancestral owners of Gwrych and could trace their ancestry back to the medieval period.
 Situated within the Gwrych Castle Estate are a pair of Iron Age hillforts, a Roman shrine, lead and silver mines and medieval battle sites; the last of these are recorded on stone tablets at the principal entrance.